 The Gaston College Foundation’s endowment is a permanent fund that provides annual income for scholarships and unmet institutional needs.
 It helps Gaston College remain financially secure and grow, despite fluctuations in public funding streams.

 Also, an endowment fund offers donors the opportunity to make gifts whose impact lasts in perpetuity, creating a legacy that can positively impact generations of future students.

-As of May 31, 2018, the Foundation’s permanently endowed funds were valued at just over $5.3 million.
+As of June 30, 2021, the Foundation’s permanently endowed funds were valued at around$5.8 million.